Minnesota's lowest wage workers to get a raise of 6 to 8 cents an hour

-More than 200,000 of Minnesota's lowest wage workers are getting a raise Friday when the state raises the minimum wage to account for inflation.
+More than 200,000 of Minnesota's lowest-paid workers are getting a raise shy of 1% Friday, when the state raises the minimum hourly wage to account for inflation.

 Large employers through much of Minnesota will be required to pay at least $10.08 per hour, an increase of 8 cents an hour.
 For a full-time employee making minimum wage, the increase amounts to about $166 a year, to $20,966 annually.